X

 Sameer Thakur

 Hi.
 Thanks.
-So the order for the data centers, I just want to check whether we have enough bandwidth to deliver from the existing facilities or with the combination of existing and new facilities.
+So the order for the data centers, I just wanted to check whether we have enough bandwidth to deliver from the existing facilities or will there be a combination of existing and new facilities?

 Amar Kaul